 Near Dawson in Terrell County, Georgia — The American South (South Atlantic)

 Location.
-31° 41.933′ N, 84° 26.5′ W. Marker is near Dawson, Georgia, in Terrell County.
-Marker is at the intersection of Herod Highway (Georgia Route 55) and County Route 164, on the right when traveling north on Herod Highway.
+31° 49.561′ N, 84° 33.966′ W. Marker is near Dawson, Georgia, in Terrell County.
+Marker can be reached from Old Fields Road (County Route 53) north of West Lee Street (County Road 141), on the left when traveling north.
 Touch for map.
-Marker is in this post office area: Dawson GA 39842, United States of America.
+Marker is at or near this postal address: Old Fields Road, Dawson GA 39842, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 30, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,028 times since then and 21 times this year.
-Photos: 1, 2, 3, 4. submitted on January 30, 2010, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.
+This page was last revised on May 5, 2018.
+It was originally submitted on May 5, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 162 times since then and 57 times this year.
+Photos: 1, 2, 3. submitted on May 5, 2018, by Mark Hilton of Montgomery, Alabama.